NQCCalculators.jl

 -0.995727 0.0923453

-update_cache! is an easy and efficient way of calculating all of the relavent data associated to a model acting at a set of given coordinates.
-If, however, we are only interested in calculating a specific datapoint at a given positon, we can use the update_$(quantity)! functions.
-Similarly to update_cache! they only require a cache and a position matrix, but these functions will only update the specific $quantity for which they are named.
+update_cache! is an easy and efficient way of calculating all of the relevant data associated with a model acting at a set of given coordinates.
+If, however, we are only interested in calculating a specific datapoint at a given position, we can use the update_\$(quantity)! functions.
+Similarly to update_cache!, they only require a cache and a position matrix, but these functions will only update the specific \$quantity for which they are named.

 r_2 = [austrip(0.9u"Å") austrip(2.2u"Å") austrip(4.1u"Å")]